 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

 Uniview and Ubiquiti are two of the most recognized security camera brands in the US.
-Both of these brands have an impressive catalog of cameras and other video surveillance devices such as video recorders, network switches, security software, and more.
+Both brands have an impressive catalog of cameras and other video surveillance devices.

-Ubiquity is a US-based company that was founded in 2003.
-They began manufacturing and selling network devices such as routers, servers, etc. After several years they decided to expand into video surveillance products as a means of expanding their UniFi ecosystem.
+Ubiquity is a US-based company founded in 2003.
+They began with network devices such as routers and servers.
+After several years, they expanded into video surveillance.

 Year Founded